18th Cook Islands Parliament

-The 18th Cook Islands Parliament is the current term of the Parliament of the Cook Islands.
+The 18th Cook Islands Parliament was the previous term of the Parliament of the Cook Islands.
 Its composition was determined by the 2022 elections on 1 August 2022.
 The opening of parliament was delayed by over 7 months due to petitions over the election results.
-The 18th parliament finally opened on 21 March 2023.
+The 18th parliament finally opened on 21 March 2023, and was dissolved on 25 July 2026.